-Personally, I like using a light 35mm lens, though I’d recommend going for the f/2.8 version over the f/1.8, since it’ll be much smaller and lighter.
-If you’re nervous about getting close to your subjects, rent a 50mm so you can shoot from a distance.
+Personally, I like using a light 35mm lens for street shooting, though I’d recommend going for the f/2.8 version over the f/1.8, since it’ll be much smaller and lighter.
+If you’re nervous about getting close to your subjects, rent a 50mm lens so you can shoot from a distance.

 And if you use a DSLR, consider renting a mirrorless camera, a Micro Four Thirds camera, or even a point-and-shoot model.
 These cameras are small and light; in fact, once you try one, you may never go back!